 It is important to have an understanding of what is happening in terms of client outcomes, policies and how ART services are currently being provided.
-An example of a survey performed to map the common examples of differentiated care at the national level, along with the survey tools used, can be found in Annexes 3 and 4.
+An example of a survey performed to map the common examples of differentiated care at the national level, along with the survey tools used, can be found in Online Annexes 1 and 2 (http://bit.ly/2sVehV5).